Cellwise and Casewise Robust Covariance in High Dimensions: Simulation study

 For each setting of the simulation parameters we generate 200 datasets, and report the average Kullback-Leibler discrepancy over these 200 replications.
 The figures in this section show the average KL for the covariance model A09.
 The plots for three other covariance models are very similar, see the figures in Section~\ref{app:addsim} of the Supplementary Material.

 We compare cellRCov with a regularized version of the sample covariance denoted by RCov, which carries out a ridge-type covariance regularization as described in Section~\ref{sec:cellRCov}.
-The other competitors are RSpearman, the regularized approach based on the Spearman correlation of \cite{croux2016robust}, and the casewise robust minimum regularized covariance determinant (caseMRCD) estimator of \cite{boudt2020minimum}.
+The other competitors are RSpearman, the regularized approach based on the Spearman correlation of \cite{croux2016robust}, the casewise robust minimum regularized covariance determinant (caseMRCD) estimator of \cite{boudt2020minimum}, and the cellMCD estimator of \cite{raymaekers2024cellMCD}.
 For cellRCov, the rank $\rk$ and the regularization parameter $\delta$ are selected as described in Sections~\ref{sec:rank} and~\ref{sec:delta}.
-We used the default versions of both RSpearman and caseMRCD.
+We used the default versions of RSpearman, caseMRCD, and cellMCD.

 The top row of Figure~\ref{fig:results_A09} shows the results for dimension $p=30$.
 We see that the nonrobust RCov exploded in the presence of cellwise outliers, casewise outliers, and both.
 The caseMRCD method failed when there are cellwise outliers, while RSpearman performed poorly for casewise outliers.
-CellRCov did well in for all three contamination types.
+CellMCD performed well under purely cellwise contamination, as expected, but its performance deteriorated in the presence of 20\p of casewise outliers, since it is not designed to handle that many.
+It still did rather well in the mixed setting with 10\p of casewise and 10\p of cellwise outliers.
+CellRCov did well for all three contamination types.
 Note that some of the curves have a local maximum for $\gamma$ around 2 or 3, which is perfectly natural because that is around the boundary of the region where a cell or a case might be considered outlying.
 Cells or cases with smaller $\gamma$ are not downweighted, so they have an effect.
 The middle row of Figure~\ref{fig:results_A09} shows qualitatively similar results for $p=60$, as does the bottom row for $p = 120$ where $p > n$.
 We conclude that cellRCov was the only method with satisfactory performance in all three outlier settings.